You sell an assortment of outdoor sports gear aimed at making man’s life outside a big jol.

 It’s a brilliant way to see if people are interested in your products.

 Of course, if the sales start coming in you can switch to a regular shopping cart that offers checkout.

 An outdoor gear shop with a Gmail address is OK, I guess.
 Probably won’t make people think you’re unprofessional.

-But with one of our web design packages you can add as many email addresses as you like, your hosting space being the only limit.
+But with one of my web design packages you can add as many email addresses as you like, your hosting space being the only limit.

 Your outdoor gear site comes with Google Analytics.
-But you could opt for the weekly analytics report that shows you things like which keywords brought people to your site, where they’re from and which pages they used.
+But you also get a weekly analytics report that shows you things like which keywords brought people to your site, where they’re from and which pages they used.